zpgallegos/zavant/docs/data-platform.md

-dbt turns those current views into correction-safe facts for plate appearances, batted balls, pitches, runner movements, and player-game participation, plus conformed player and team dimensions.
+dbt turns those current views into correction-safe facts for plate appearances, batted balls, pitches, runner movements, and player-game participation, plus conformed player, player-season, and team dimensions.
+The player-season dimension derives baseball age on June 30 from a player's birth date and actual season participation.
 The pitch fact reads the actual event stream directly, so pitches in plays that end without a completed plate appearance are retained.
 MetricFlow then governs additive measures and ratios across those grains before Hex consumes them.

 ## Infrastructure ownership